28 February 2017

 - Some very candid advice from an anonymous research scientist in the life sciences

 - An article written by a professor after reading too many poor applications

-- AGU offers this excellent guide written by Peter J. Fiske on writing and organizing your resumé—a great resource for any job application.
+- AAAS offers this excellent guide written by Peter J. Fiske on writing and organizing your resumé—a great resource for any job application.

 Next, check out our list of “REU and Internship Opportunities” web page which has links to numerous programs.